 Here are some common types of industrial machines -

-This is a specialized industrial machine able to do hemming, binding, topstitching, and add decorative effects.
+This is a specialized industrial machine able to do hemming, binding, topstitching, and adding decorative effects.

 Creates a chain stitch useful for stretch fabrics and for binding and decorative effects.

 This machine makes an invisible hemstitch.
-It is fast and efficient at this process.
+It is fast and efficient at this process for sewing hems particularly on knit fabric.

 13. Back Tack Machines

-They specialize in sewing the little stitches you find on the top edge of pockets, or on the loops for a belt and other areas that need reinforcing.
+These different sewing machines specialize in sewing the little stitches you find on the top edge of pockets or on the loops for a belt and other areas that need reinforcing.

 14. Leather Machines